 It's often said that "Content is King."
 This is because the words you use in your marketing materials can help you better connect with your target market.
 But not all content is the same.

-Some content, like meta descriptions, is used merely to optimize your search engine rank.
+Some content is used merely to optimize your search engine rank.
 Other pieces of content are designed to help potential clients get to know, like, and trust you.
 This makes it easier to make a sale.

 This is why your web content needs to clearly portray the benefits you offer.
 Put simply, it should quickly answer a potential client's number one question: "What's in it for me?"

 Informational blog posts.
 The great thing about posting regularly on a blog is it helps establish you as an expert in your field.
 The more you show your potential clients that you know what you're talking about, the more likely it is they'll reach out to you when they need help.